Sirolimus will be prescribed for you by a specialist doctor.

 - If you buy any medicines or herbal remedies, check with your doctor or a pharmacist that they are suitable for you to take.

 - If you have diabetes mellitus this medicine may affect your blood sugar levels.
-Test your urine or blood regularly and report any extreme changes to your doctor.
+Test your blood regularly and report any extreme changes to your doctor.

 - You should avoid becoming pregnant while you are taking sirolimus and for at least 12 weeks after stopping it.
 Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.